‘Boost and Balance’

 Pre-cooked (under 45 degrees) Vegan friendly 3Root Maca

 Our maca is selected from the finest organically cultivated sun dried cream (yellow), purple and black roots.
 We use 80% black, 15% purple and just 5% of the cream roots as the black and purple macas have higher nutrient levels so you get a better product with quicker results.
-Its preparation starts with washing and disinfection using a special washing machine and a biodegradable detergent; then it is uniquely ‘gelatinized’.
-This is essentially cooking the Maca, but our unique maca products are pre cooked at less than 45 degrees celsius.
+Its preparation starts with washing using a special washing machine and an Organic biodegradable detergent; then it is uniquely ‘gelatinized’.
+This is essentially cooking the Maca, but our unique maca product is pre cooked at less than 45 degrees celsius.
 Following this it is cooled and immediately taken to be milled and packed.
 Why cook it?
-The gelatinization process breaks down the bonds that bind its starch molecules to the amino acids and other compounds locked within.
+The cooking process breaks down the bonds that bind its starch molecules to the amino acids and other compounds locked within.
 It maintains all its wonderful properties and renders it a minimum of 30% more bioavailable than regular raw maca.
-Our new unique process leaves behind all of the phytochemicals and nutrients therefore concentrating the important elements of the maca root.
-Gelatinized maca is the subject of most modern maca research.
+Our new unique process leaves behind all of the phytochemicals and nutrients therefore concentrating the important elements of the maca root. pre-cooked maca is the subject of most modern maca research.

-Nutritional profile of Sara’s Choice pre – cooked maca
+Nutritional profile of Sara’s Choice pre – cooked 3Root maca

 Per 100 grams For each 3 grams Protein 17.53 g 0.52 g Fibre 5.50 g 0.16 g Selenium 4.40 mg 0.132 mcg Magnesium 110.00 mg 3.30 mg Manganese 0.80 mg 0.02 mg Calcium 450.00 mg 13.50 mg Potassium 1700.00 mg 51.00 mg Zinc 3.80 mg 0.12 mg Iron 16.60 mg 0.50 mg Copper 5.90 mg 0.18 mg A Carotene 0.07 mg 0.002 mg B1 Thiamine 0.20 mg 0.006 mg B2 Riboflavin 0.35 mg 0.010 mg B3 Niacin 43.00 mg 1.290 mg B6 Pyridoxine 0.31mg 0.010 mg C Ascorbic acid 10.00 mg 0.300 mg E Tocopherol 87.00 mg 2.610 mg